Current Affairs

 Equivocal grunts, an apparent obsession with sex, shocking comments...
 This investigation reveals disturbing images of actor Gérard Depardieu, who constantly seems possessed when in the presence of women.

-These images have taken on particular significance since he was charged with rape and sexual assault following a complaint from a young actress.
+These images have taken on particular significance since he was charged with rape and sexual assault following a complaint from a young actress, Charlotte Arnould, who testifies in the film.
 Since then, around fifteen other women have come forward.

-What was going on on set and behind the scenes?
+What was going on set and behind the scenes?

 A threat to our very existence